 In those months, I managed to slowly adjust to a state of numbness.
 It’s a feeling that has never fully gone away, even with the passing of those six-million minutes.

-Slowly, though, the darkness grew less black.
+Slowly, though, the darkness grew less black as the depression subsided.
 I was able to turn the radio on again and actually started to have conversations with friends rather than just letting them do all the talking.

 It’s been a very difficult twelve years.
 Every year, I tell myself that this is the last year that it will be this hard.
 I lie to myself that these are the last tears I’ll cry and the last year I will go days without sleep in the time surrounding this awful anniversary.